PriNova/codypy/README.md

 ## Usage as a library

-1. Set at least the 'BINARY_PATH' property to the downloaded agent binary.
+1. Set at least the 'BINARY_PATH' and 'SRC_ACCESS_TOKEN' property to the downloaded agent binary and API Token respectively.
 1. Set your workspace path in the 'workspaceRootUri' property to your local GitHub repository.
 1. Run the example script using `python main.py`.
 1. The script will attempt to connect to the Cody Agent.